Olowola Appointed Asido Foundation Chair, to Lead Mental Health Push

 An experienced professional in public relations, advertising, and corporate social responsibility, Olowola has demonstrated deep commitment to mental health advocacy.
 He previously served as Vice Chairman of the Foundation.

-In his remark, Olowola emphasized the importance of collective action in addressing Nigeria’s mental health challenges, citing alarming World Health Organization statistics.
+In his remark, Olowola emphasised the importance of collective action in addressing Nigeria’s mental health challenges, citing alarming World Health Organisation statistics.

 Commenting, CEO and Founder of the Foundation, Dr. Jibril Abdulmalik said, “His leadership will be instrumental in our continued fight against stigma and efforts to provide mental health care to all Nigerians.